 1. Cape Hillsborough National Park camping area

 There are two places where you can stay at Cape Hillsborough.
 One is the Smalleys Beach Camping Area, one of the many official Queensland park camps.
-To stay there, you have to pay the small fee of 6.65 AUD per night.
+To stay there, you have to pay a small fee of 7 AUD / 5 USD per night.

 2. Cape Hillsborough Nature Tourist Park

 The Cape Hillsborough Nature Tourist Park is a spacious campsite right by the beach.
-It has spots for motorhomes, camper vans, and caravans as well as different kinds of cabins and studio rooms for rent.
+It has spots for motorhomes, camper vans, caravans, and different cabins and studio rooms for rent.

 There are five bbq areas, two camp kitchens, three amenity blocks, a laundry area, a massage area, a meeting room, and an outdoor pool.
 There's also a cafe where you can get drinks, snacks, and quick meals depending on the time of the day.

-When the cafe is closed for service, you can still grab a seat inside or on the terrace.
-There are things like board games, books and puzzles to keep you entertained.
+When the cafe is closed for service, you can still sit inside or on the terrace.
+There are things like board games, books, and puzzles to keep you entertained.

 The cafe is also where the regular outdoor movie screening takes place.